adamteale/mono-repo-demo/README.md

 2.  **`app-next` (Next.js Web App):**

     - The web application targeting modern browsers.
+    - Uses SWC (Rust-based platform for the Web)
     - Built with **Next.js (App Router)**, focusing on leveraging **Server-Side Rendering (SSR)** for performance and SEO.
     - Uses **Turbopack** (during development, configured via `next.config.ts`) or Webpack (if `--turbo` is omitted) as the bundler.
     - Renders shared UI components by utilizing **`react-native-web`**.
 This requires specific configuration in `next.config.ts` (`resolveAlias` for `react-native` and potentially others like `react-native-svg`; `transpilePackages`; `nohoist` in root `package.json`) to bridge the gap between native component expectations and web rendering.